Energy Efficient Garage Door Tips

 • The climate you live in: Insulation is more effective in some environments than others.
 For example, frigid cold temperatures or tropical heat will require a more thorough and intensive insulation process.

-• The type of insulation: Both polystyrene and polyurethane insulation work well, but polyurethane is typically denser and more efficient at reducing sound pollution and maintaining a constant indoor temperature.
+• The type of insulation: Both polystyrene and polyurethane garage door insulation work well, but polyurethane is typically denser and more efficient at reducing sound pollution and maintaining a constant indoor temperature.
 Some door materials, like steel, are naturally more insulated than others.

 • The rest of your garage: If your garage door is insulated, but the rest of your garage is riddled with gaps, or other structural issues, you will not see a significant change.
 To get the most out of your insulated garage door, make sure all other parts of your garage are insulated as well, including your roof, floor, walls, windows and any attached living spaces.
 If you have a finished room above your garage — whether it is for storage or you use it as an additional living space — it is necessary that you insulate this room the same way you do the walls and ceilings in your house.